-- There was no ice cream in the freezer, nor did they have money to go to the store.
+- They had no ice cream left at home, nor did they have money to go to the store.

 - Everyone was busy, so I went to the movie alone.

-- I would have gotten the promotion, but my attendance wasn’t good enough.
+- I thought the promotion was mine, but my attendance wasn't good enough.

-- Should we start class now, or should we wait for everyone to get here?
+- Should we start class now, or wait for everyone to get here?

-- It was getting dark, and we weren’t there yet.
+- It was getting dark, and we weren't near the cabin yet.